JerrolKrause/ld-dot-com/README.md

 If you are planning on using Sass (which you are of course), you will also need Ruby and Compass.

-* Download the latest version of [Ruby](http://rubyinstaller.org/downloads/).
+* Download and install the latest version of [Ruby](http://rubyinstaller.org/downloads/).
 * `gem install compass` - Install the compass gem

 ## Installation

 * Navigate to your projects folder
 * `git clone https://github.com/JerrolKrause/ld-boilerplate-angular.git` - Clone repository to your location machine
-* `ren ld-boilerplate-angular new-project-name` - Rename 'ld-angular-bp' to your new project name
+* `ren ld-boilerplate-angular new-project-name` - Rename 'ld-boilerplate-angular' to your new project name
 * `cd new-project-name` - Change into the new directory
 * `npm install && bower install` - Install app dependencies